DolorHunter/randcodeR/README.md

-# randcodeR
+# randcodeR（燃灯计划）
 A project which can make up total random code using different rules.
 And you can save them to .dat (or not) in case of forgetting your passwords.

-- Project:	randcodeR
+- Project:	randcodeR（燃灯计划）
 - Language:	C/C++
 - Auther:	ZhuXiong
 - Version:	v.0.4(beta)